Do You Feel Stressed, Exhausted, And Desperate For A Good Night’s Sleep?

 Still, even though you feel foggy and forgetful, you might find it difficult to prioritize rest when you have so many other priorities.
 Or, perhaps you have tried everything you can think of to get a better night’s sleep—from meditation to sleep hygiene to sleeping pills—but nothing works.
 By now, you know that something has to change.

 Insomnia—or the inability to fall and stay asleep—can affect anyone, regardless of temperament, personality, life stage, career, background, or anything else.
 No matter who you are, if you need help sleeping, you are not alone.

 Sleep is a basic human necessity.
 Just as we need water and food, all humans need quality sleep for optimal performance.
 In other words, a lack of sleep is a real problem—one that is all too common in our high-paced modern world.

 Quality sleep requires a perfect mixture of dreaming and not-dreaming.
 When that formula is off, your brain is unable to achieve restoration and rejuvenation.
 And, many factors can throw the formula off—especially worry, stress, and anxiety.

 Thankfully, there are natural ways to sleep better and longer, without relying on sleep medications.
 With the help of a psychologist who specializes in insomnia remedies, you can find the deep, renewing slumber you need.

 Sleep Therapy Can Help You Release Anxiety And Welcome Rest

 When sleep comes easily, it feels simple.
 In reality, sleep is complex.
-As an experienced psychologist with training in healthy sleep, I am committed to providing the education and tools needed to get good, essential rest.
+As experienced psychologists with training in healthy sleep, we are committed to providing the education and tools needed to get good, essential rest.

 CBT-i can also help you address the emotional component of insomnia.
 Even if you do not feel stressed and anxious during the day, insomnia is often a signal that you are currently enduring something in your life, mind, and heart.